g8hh/the-tree-of-life/docs/layer-features.md

 ## Big features (all optional)

-- upgrades: A grid of one-time purchases which can have unique upgrade conditions, currency costs, and bonuses.
+- upgrades: A set of one-time purchases which can have unique upgrade conditions, currency costs, and bonuses.
 [See here for more info.](upgrades.md)

 - milestones: A list of bonuses gained upon reaching certain thresholds of a resource.
 Often used for automation/QOL.
 [See here for more info.](milestones.md)